patricktrainer/patricktrainer.github.io/content/posts/Old-CSS-new-CSS-fuzzy-notepad.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Old-CSS-new-CSS-fuzzy-notepad
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Old-CSS-new-CSS-fuzzy-notepad

-# Old-CSS-new-CSS-fuzzy-notepad# Old CSS, new CSS / fuzzy notepad
+# Old CSS, new CSS / fuzzy notepad
 Created: February 2, 2020 8:00 AM
 URL: https://eev.ee/blog/2020/02/01/old-css-new-css/
 I first got into web design/development in the late 90s, and only as I type this sentence do I realize how long ago that was.